 Samaritan Ministries – Offering “classic” and “basic” plans offering as much as $250,000 worth of coverage.
 There is no coverage for pre-existing conditions, and they cover prescriptions for only 120 days.

-The Kaiser Family Foundation reported that the average monthly premium on high-deductible plans in 2018 was $538 for an individual and $1,550 for families.
-That’s as much as 10% lower than other more traditional plans.
+The the average monthly premium on high-deductible plans is approximately $500 for an individual and $1,550 for families.
+The monthly cost can vary by state.